MayaAThompson/capstone-1/README.md

 date|time|description|vendor|amount

-formats for each section are as follows:
+Formats for each section are as follows:

 date: yyyy:MM:dd
 time: HH:mm:ss